semaphoreci/semaphore/docs/docs/using-semaphore/openid.md

 Next, edit the trust policy as follows:

-1. Select the newly-created Role by name.
+1. Select the newly created Role by name.
 You may need to use the search box to locate it
 2. Select the **Trust relationships** tab
 3. Press **Edit trust policy**
 4. Edit the `Condition` section (see below for details)